Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Strong conjuration and transmutation; CL 12th; Craft Rod, *eagle's splendor, fabricate, major creation;* Price 25,000 gp.

+### Thunder and Lightning
-**Thunder and Lightning:** Constructed of iron set with silver rivets, this rod has the properties of a *+2 light mace*.
+Constructed of iron set with silver rivets, this rod has the properties of a *+2 light mace*.
 Its other magical powers are as follows.